Human Rights

 Internal Sustainability Survey at the Sumitomo Forestry Group

 Since fiscal 2012, an Internal Sustainability Survey is conducted every year at each of the Group companies to review their sustainability initiatives including the human rights.
 The Sustainability Committee reports the survey results to the Board of Directors and improves the human rights due diligence process of each subsidiaries.
-In fiscal 2022, the Sumitomo Forestry Group conducted an annual survey on human rights training and the relevant help desks for 59 primary Group companies in Japan and overseas (29 companies in Japan and 30 companies overseas).
-As a result, 49 of these companies are conducting human rights training and 46 have setup a help desk while 59 are engaging in measures to mitigate risk to human rights.
+In fiscal 2023, the Sumitomo Forestry Group conducted an annual survey on human rights training and the relevant help desks for 64 primary Group companies in Japan and overseas (30companies in Japan and 34 companies overseas).
+As a result, 55 of these companies are conducting human rights training and 53 have setup a help desk while 60 are engaging in measures to mitigate risk to human rights.
 For each supplier, we strive to prevent human rights infringements through conducting surveys and face-to-face interviews.

 Respect for Human Rights Through Sustainability Procurement

 The Sumitomo Forestry Group conducts fair and responsible procurement under the Sumitomo Forestry Group Procurement Policy which obligates suppliers to protect human rights, workers' basic rights as well as preventing corruption.
-For procurement of imported materials, the Group ensures through surveys for more than 200 suppliers whether rights of workers and local communities in the areas where raw materials of the supplies are procured from have not been violated; whether adequate consideration is made during logging to the suppliers.
+For procurement of imported materials, the Group ensures through surveys for approximately 400 suppliers whether rights of workers and local communities in the areas where raw materials of the supplies are procured from have not been violated; whether adequate consideration is made during logging to the suppliers.
 Based on the risk categories, the Group also engages in interviews and on-site inspections with any suppliers where measures to mitigate risks were deemed necessary.
-Furthermore, in fiscal 2022, in order to promote awareness for human rights issues, a study session on "Human Rights and Supply Chain" was held for personnel in charge of wood procurement within the Sumitomo Forestry Group.

 Identifying and Managing Human Rights Risks